 Then in October-November of 1980 TOBE -- which now featured Bruce Phares (bass) and Rick Spano (drums) -- debuted at the Jonah & the Whale lounge in Bellevue's Holiday Inn.
 From there Berry went on to gig and a series of places in the Seattle area.
 In 1984 he played the Artstorm concert series (at the Frederick & Nelson department store), the Out To Lunch series (at First Interstate Center and the Seafirst Fifth Avenue Plaza), and then returned to the Alexis Hotel.
 There were numerous gigs at Sol Duc Hot Springs on the Olympic Peninsula.
 A longtime musical collaborator, singer Dee Daniels, said there were always venues and fans to welcome Berry's performances:

 "He was a trailblazer in Seattle with the type of music he played and the rapport he built with his audience.
 Overton is an entertainer, which is rare for an instrumentalist.
 Singers are always expected to entertain.
 He exudes so much radiance and energy behind the keyboard that he has people in the palm of his hand" (Griggs).

 Outro and Onward…

-In sum, Overton Berry -- who was honored with an induction into the Seattle Jazz Hall of Fame in April 2012 -- has produced a legacy that now seems to be firmly established among both longtime fans and a whole new generation of music lovers.
+Overton Berry -- who was inducted into the Seattle Jazz Hall of Fame in April 2012 -- died on October 19, 2020.
+His son Sean told The Seattle Times that his father had suffered from heart disease for several years and died peacefully at home.
+He was 84.
+He left a legacy that seems to be firmly established among both longtime fans and a whole new generation of music lovers.